Hays Travel: Later acquisitions

+In May 2024 Hays Travel acquired Miles Morgan Travel, a travel agent with 19 branches.
+Hays continues to seek expansion through further high-street acquisitions.

+Employees

 By the end of November 2019, Hays stated that it would hire an extra 1,500 staff, in addition to its 2,330 who previously worked for Thomas Cook.
 The total number of Hays Travel employees would total 5,700 people, after the planned hirings.
 In March 2020, following the purchase of Thomas Cook, Hays Travel was named as one of the Top 100 Employers in the United Kingdom.

 On 3 August 2020, Hays Travel announced up to 878 members of its retail staff would be made redundant.
+This was mainly due to the effects of the COVID-19 pandemic.